DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Mesh shader

-Recall that the purpose of the mesh shader in this tutorial is to compute vertex positions, very much like vertex shader in a traditional pipeline.
+Recall that the purpose of the mesh shader in this tutorial is to compute vertex positions, very much like vertex shader in a traditional pipeline, and also output primitives.
 Unlike vertex shader though, mesh shader invocations run in compute groups very much like compute shaders and can share the data between threads.

 We will only use 24 threads out of the 32 maximum available.
 We will produce 24 vertices and 12 primitives with 36 indices.